Chart Color Schemes

 The exceptional employment performance in Narangba places it among Australia's strongest labour markets

-Conversely, professional & technical services have lower representation at 5.3% versus the regional average of 8.9%.
-The area offers limited local employment opportunities as indicated by Census data.
-In the past year, employment increased by 7.4% while labour force grew by 6.3%, reducing unemployment by 1.0 percentage points.
-Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a 0.5 percentage point decrease in unemployment.
-State-level data to 25-Nov shows Queensland employment contracted by 0.01% with an unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Narangba's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years.
+Conversely, professional & technical services show lower representation at 5.3%.
+The area offers limited local employment opportunities, as indicated by the working population vs resident population count.
+Over a 12-month period ending September 2025, employment increased by 7.4% and labour force by 6.3%, reducing unemployment by 1.0 percentage points.
+Comparatively, Greater Brisbane recorded employment growth of 3.8% and unemployment falling by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Narangba's employment should increase by 6.3% over five years and 13.2% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment